The Flesh and Blood Show: Plot

 Meanwhile, actress Sarah Hales, who is staying with her aunt, Mrs. Saunders, nearby, is hired as a replacement for Angela.
 Sarah's aunt opens her home to the actors, allowing them to dine and bathe there during rehearsals.
 Mrs. Saunders, along with her friend Major Bell, recounts the Dome theatre's history to the actors, including a story about how actor Harry Mulligan, his deranged co-star Sir Arnold Gates, and Gates's wife, Pamela, all went missing there during World War II.
 The story piques Julia's interest, and she visits the local library to reviews newspaper articles about the disappearances.

 Major Bell visits the theatre and startles Sarah in her dressing room.
 Bell requests to observe the actors' rehearsals, which Mike agrees to at a later date.
 Meanwhile, Carol goes to retrieve a costume from the basement, and is locked inside by Tony, pulling a prank.
 A figure with a flashlight approaches her in a corridor, illuminating two skeletal remains, before she is attacked.
 Two fisherman find Carol floating below the pier, severely injured, and she subsequently dies in hospital.
 Inspector Walsh investigates the murder, which Mike asserts was committed by the unhinged John, who is still missing.
 Walsh tells Mike that Angela never returned home.
 Later that evening, John's corpse is found floating down shore from the theatre, and it is determined he was bludgeoned to death and stabbed.
 John's estimated time of death suggests he could not have been Carol's attacker.

 During a rehearsal, someone begins toying with the stage lights, illuminating Sarah's nude corpse seated in an upper wing of the theatre.
 Mike forces the actors to hide in the dressing room, while he hears the voice of a man reciting lines from Othello in the auditorium.
 The man emerges from the shadows, revealing himself to be Major Bell.
-In a flashback, it revealed that Bell—who is in fact Sir Arnold Gates—attacked his wife and co-star Harry after finding them having an affair.
+In a flashback, it is revealed that Bell – who is in fact Sir Arnold Gates – attacked his wife and co-star Harry after finding them having an affair.
 He then bound and gagged them, leaving them to starve to death in a locked room beneath the theatre, before departing with his young daughter.
 Gates wanders the theatre in a fugue state, reliving the night of his murders, and entering the dressing room where the actors are hiding.
 Inspector Walsh arrives moments later, and apprehends Gates.
 As Mike and the actors reflect on the events, it is revealed that Julia is in fact Gates's daughter, whom he abandoned after killing Pamela and Harry.